-Having used the Tep Wi-Fi hotspot in a variety of locations, I can give it a hearty thumbs up.
+Having used this travel-friendly Wi-Fi portable hotspot in a variety of locations, I can give it a hearty thumbs up.

 Take the pain out of your travels.
 If you’re like me, you’ll have more important things to do than getting frustrated with a sketchy hotel or café Internet connection.

 Let’s get out there and see the world!

 Save 10% with our unique coupon code "travelwifibender".